 That’s coordination in action.

-So today, we’re not just going to talk about calendars and checklists.
+Today, we’re not just going to talk about calendars and checklists.
 We’re diving deep into the real essence of developing coordination skills — from brain science to team rituals, from solo sync to collective flow.

-1. Why Coordination Is the Hidden Superpower of the 21st Century
+Why Coordination Is a Hidden Superpower

 In a world that’s more remote, asynchronous, and interdependent than ever before, developing coordination skills is non-negotiable.